pra1veenk/aws-monitron-sap-integration/documentation/Step2-SAPS4HANA-Readiness/README.md

 ## Check SAP S/4HANA Readiness
-In this section, you will activate the APIs related to purchase requisition for this scenario.
+In this section, you will activate the APIs related to plant maintenance notification for this scenario.

 ### Activate the API_MAINTNOTIFICATION Service